myllynen/rhel-perf-automation/README.md

 and become as the superuser there:

 ```
-# Install Ansible and the role on control node,
+# Install Ansible and the role on your control node,
-# this needed only where the playbook will be run
+# this is needed only where the playbook will be run
 sudo dnf install ansible-core rhel-system-roles
 ```